 - U.S. computer hardware, software, and cloud computing purchases made directly from select providers

-The $250K cap is jumbo-size when compared to the $25K on the Ink Cash, or even the $50K on the Amex cards.
-Another interesting feature of the card is when you enrolled in BoA's Business Advantage Relationship Rewards program.
-You can earn an additional 25% – 75% bonus on all purchase, allowing you to earn up to 5.25% back on gas and at office supply stores, 3.5% at restaurants, and an unlimited 1.75% cash back on all other purchases.
+Another interesting feature of the card is when you enroll in BoA's Business Advantage Relationship Rewards program.
+You can earn an additional 25% – 75% bonus on all purchases, allowing you to earn up to 5.25% back on your category of choice, 3.5% at restaurants, and an unlimited 1.75% cash back on all other purchases.

 Capital One Spark Cash Select and Spark Miles Select

-Both Capital One business cards featuring almost identical features, these two cards don’t receive the same return on spending as some of the cards listed above, but neither do they cap your earnings.
-Ideal for when you hit the spending caps on other cards or non-bonus expenses and the cards cost you nothing to hold for the long-term.
+Both Capital One business cards with almost identical features, these two cards don’t receive the same return on spending as some of the cards listed above, but neither do they cap your earnings.
+Ideal for when you hit the spending caps on other cards or non-bonus expenses, and the cards cost you nothing to hold for the long-term.

-Spark Cash Select for Business – Earns an unlimited 1.5% on all purchases, with no cap on how much cash back you can earn.
-New cardholders can also earn a one-time $200 cash bonus once you spend $3,000 on purchases within the first 3 months from account opening.
+Capital One® Spark® Cash Select for Business– Earns an unlimited 1.5% on all purchases, with no cap on how much cash back you can earn.
+New cardholders can also earn a one-time $200 cash bonus once you spend $3,000 on purchases within 3 months from account opening.

-Spark Miles Select for Business – Earns an unlimited 1.5 miles on all purchases, with no cap on the how many miles you can earn.
-New cardholders can also earn a one-time bonus of 20,000 miles – equal to $200 in travel – once you spend $3,000 on purchases within the first 3 months from account opening.
+Capital One® Spark® Miles Select for Business – Earns an unlimited 1.5 miles on all purchases, with no cap on how many miles you can earn.
+New cardholders can also earn a one-time bonus of 20,000 miles – equal to $200 in travel – once you spend $3,000 on purchases within 3 months from account opening.
 Miles are worth 1¢ each toward tickets on any airline, any hotel stay, vacation packages, or any other travel.
-You can book through any website or travel agent, and wipe the cost using your miles as a purchase eraser, perfect for Low-Cost Carriers, cheap domestic fares, seasonal sales, or error fares.
+You can book through any website or travel agent, and wipe the cost using your miles as a purchase eraser, perfect for low-cost carriers, cheap domestic fares, seasonal sales, or error fares.